agda/agda/doc/user-manual/tools/command-line-options.rst

      .. versionadded:: 2.6.1

-     Read and write interface files next to the Agda files they correspond to (i.e. do not attempt to regroup them in a ``_build/`` directory at the project's root).
+     Prefer to read and write interface files next to the Agda files they correspond to (i.e. do not attempt to regroup them in a ``_build/`` directory at the project's root, except if they already exist there).

 .. option:: --no-default-libraries